 If your dream job is to become a law enforcement officer then you should prepare yourself for completing something more than an application and an interview.
 Agencies run a series of tests and exams in order to narrow the number of police officer candidates to those who are most qualified.
 Then they will hire the best of the shortlisted candidates.

-Since the process is long and complicated, it is advisable to know what to expect and how to prepare properly for each application part or which are the disqualifiers that might prevent you from getting the job.
+Since the process can be long and involve multiple steps, it is advisable to know what to expect and how to prepare properly for each application part or which are the disqualifiers that might prevent you from getting the job.

 Below you will find a list of the elements and steps of the application and hiring process that you need to consider, as well as an example of the actual hiring requirements as posted by the United States Capitol Police.